adriangl/pict2cam/fastlane/README.md

 Returns:

-* a `BuildResult` object containing the generated AAB path and the Proguard Mapping file if generated
+* a `BuildResult` object containing the generated AAB path and the Proguard mapping file if generated
-### android publish_apk_play_store
+### android publish_artifact_play_store
 ```
-fastlane android publish_apk_play_store
+fastlane android publish_artifact_play_store
 ```
-Publishes an APK to the Google Play Store in the given track
+Publishes artifacts (APKs or AABs) to the Google Play Store in the given track